 With the help of the Operating System Condition it is possible to use the operating system of the client that is executing the stream as a condition for further actions.
-Here it is possible to check whether the operating system is Windows, Unix, or MAC.
-This can be helpful, for example, for deciding which AME version is used for rendering, if the defined job profile can potentially be executed by different render nodes.
+Therefore it is mandatory to select the client as host in the event trigger.
+Here it is possible to check whether the operating system is Windows, Unix, Linux or MAC.
+This can be helpful e.g. for the right decision of the used AME version for rendering.
+Also it can be checked if the defined job profile can potentially be executed by different render nodes.